 - Diesel Punk: While the films use generally modern technology, there is some elements of this in Batman's design scheme in particular.
 The Batmobile looks welded together and has manual switches while his grappling gun has a wooden handle.

 - In Medias Res: Unlike the Marvel Cinematic Universe, there is a sense that this universe will largely avoid origin stories.
-While Man of Steel was an origin story for Superman, subsequent films will begin with a fully-realized DC Universe.
-As seen in Batman v.
-Superman characters like Batman, Wonder Woman, Flash, Cyborg and Aquaman already had their origin story and been active as a hero in one form or another, albeit secretly, while flashbacks or prequels may inform the details.
+While Man of Steel was an origin story for Superman, subsequent films started introducing characters first as a fully-realized DC Universe, only to show their origin in passing rather than being the story.
+Batman v.
+Superman showed characters like Batman, Wonder Woman, Flash, Cyborg and Aquaman active as a hero in one form or another, albeit secretly, while flashbacks, prequels and/or solo movies like Wonder Woman may inform the details.
 Familiar villains like the Joker, Harley Quinn, Deadshot, Captain Boomerang, and others are not only well-established, but have already been defeated and incarcerated.

-- The Magic Goes Away: Implied to have happened during the events of Wonder Woman.
-Once she hung up her sword, the fantastic seemed to have disappeared from public consciousness and the existence of metahumans was kept under wraps by people like Amanda Waller.
+- The Magic Goes Away: Happened during the events of Wonder Woman.
+Once Diana killed the last of the Olympians, the fantastic seemed to have disappeared from public consciousness and the existence of metahumans was kept under wraps by people like Amanda Waller.
 After Superman's death, a power vacuum was created, galvanising the likes of Enchantress, the New Gods and the Justice League.

 - Meta Casting:

 - Jesse Eisenberg is probably most famous as Insufferable Genius Mark Zuckerberg in The Social Network, along with a few similar "smartest guy in the room" roles.
 Snyder had said that Eisenberg was originally looked at to play Jimmy Olsen, but his analytical, detached mannerisms in a personal meeting was the inspiration to cast him as Luthor.